AL333Z/fp-in-industry/pres.md

 # Wiring - Constructor Injection

-- **No magic at all**, each dependency is explicitely passed in the *smart constructor* of each component
+- **No magic at all**, each dependency is explicitly passed in the *smart constructor* of each component
 - Acquiring/releasing resources is handled as an *effect*

 ---